-- Once Nicholas has abdicated, the royal family is essentially rendered harmless, yet the Bolsheviks, after taking power, take several opportunities to torment them whenever a chance is presented.
-Examples include separating them from the childrens' French tutor, giving the girls no privacy when they are dressing/undressing, manhandling Alexei—a crippled little boy—and then killing his bodyguard when the latter tries to defend him, and then finally giving them a brief Hope Spot For the Evulz by giving them all the mail they had withheld from them before brutally murdering all of them in a cellar.
-Even Yurovsky feels that this was just plain cruel.
+- Once Nicholas has abdicated, the royal family is essentially rendered harmless, yet the Bolsheviks, after taking them prisoners, take several opportunities to torment them whenever a chance is presented.
+Examples include separating them from the childrens' French tutor, giving the girls no privacy when they are dressing/undressing, manhandling Alexei—who became crippled from his earlier suicide attempt in Tobolsk—and then killing his bodyguard when the latter tries to defend him, and then finally giving them a brief Hope Spot For the Evulz by giving them all the mail they had previously withheld from them before brutally murdering all of them in a cellar.
+Even Yurovsky feels that witholding their mail might've been just too plain cruel.

 - Name and Name: After the last Tsar and Tsarina of Russia.

-- Only Sane Man: Count Witte, who recognizes the need for reform and the recklessness of going to war in 1914—see The Cassandra above.
-Kerensky is almost this, save for his fatal error of deciding to keep Russia in the war.
-Alexei is this among the family, who sadly understands that they may not live in the near future.
+- Only Sane Man: Count Witte, who recognizes the need for reform and the recklessness of going to the first World War in 1914—see The Cassandra above.
+Kerensky is almost this, except for his fatal error of deciding to keep Russia involved in World War I when it was unwinnable for Russia.
+Alexei is this among the family, who sadly understands that they may not be alive in the near future.

 - Rasputinian Death: The Trope Maker.
 Later historical research has shown that Yusupov's story was nonsense—Rasputin's death was perfectly ordinary, shot three times with the last a Boom, Headshot!, no cakes and poison—but at the time the movie was made this was believed to be how Rasputin really died.Rasputin: I've been poisoned... you tried to kill me... you all have.
 You silly fools...
 I thought I could trust you... you silly fools... you can't even KILL properly.
 You're too small to destroy me.

-- "The Reason You Suck" Speech: Count Witte gives a pretty good one to Nicholas after the tsar demands an explanation for the Bloody Sunday massacre.Nicholas: Why wasn't I told they were marching?
+- "The Reason You Suck" Speech: Count Witte gives a pretty good one to Nicholas after the tsar demands an explanation for the Bloody Sunday massacre (1905).Nicholas: Why wasn't I told they were marching?

 Count Witte: Would you have met them?